9 Easy Medicinal Herb Garden Plants Every Beginner Should Grow

 How You’ll Use It

-Brew calming chamomile tea
+Brew fresh or dried flowers into calming chamomile tea

 3. Peppermint (The Hard-to-Kill Digestive Herb) 🌿🍃